 All students must complete a total of 60 doctoral-level credits in the following component areas:

 A student may transfer a maximum of 12 semester hours of graduate credit in which a grade of "B" or better has been earned from approved institutions.
 Transfer credit must be approved by the Ed.D.
 Program Directors.
 Transfer credit cannot be approved unless an official transcript of all transfer work is on file in the Office of Graduate Studies.
 Transfer credit should be evaluated and approved prior to the completion of the degree plan.

 The next available cohort start term is fall 2021.
-The application for this cohort will be available the first week of October, 2020.
+The application for this cohort will be available November 1, 2020.